 Yet another study found that matcha can help protect the liver in patients — or this case, rats — with diabetes.
 (5)

-Coffee has been known to be a student, or late night worker’s, best buddy because of its caffeine content, which has been linked to brain function — ranging from improved memory, to faster reaction times and better attention.
-However, a cup of java leaves many people feeling jittery and once the high is over, just as many crash.
+Coffee has been known to be a student, or shift worker’s best buddy because of its caffeine content, However, a cup of java leaves many people feeling jittery side effects once the high is over, followed by a sharp crash.
 (9) (10)

-A gram of matcha contains about the same as half a cup of coffee, but it also contains L-theanine, which helps prevent you from crashing after a caffeine high.
-It also promotes relaxation, as mentioned previously, as well as alertness.
+A gram of matcha green tea powder contains about the same as half a cup of coffee, but it also contains L-theanine, which helps prevent you from crashing after a caffeine high.
+It also promotes relaxation, as well as alertness.
 This is the reason matcha has often been used for meditation — you want to remain alert, but also relaxed.
-Or as one study put it: “L-theanine significantly increases activity in the alpha frequency band which indicates that it relaxes the mind without inducing drowsiness.”
+Or as one study put it: “L-theanine significantly increases activity of alpha waves which indicates that it relaxes the mind without inducing drowsiness.”
 (11) (12)

 If you’re worried about what will happen to your brain as you age, you will want to consider drinking matcha.
 Matcha might help improve cognitive functioning in the elderly (or prevent cognitive dysfunction).
 This might also be because caffeine, in general, improves cognitive performance.
 (13) (14)

-The active compound that helps prevent and inhibit cancer, appears to be EGCG (a.k.a. the antioxidant).
+The active compound that helps prevent and inhibit cancer, appears to be EGCG (a.k.a. the green tea catechins — the antioxidants).
 Interestingly, one study combined the EGCG with ascorbic acid (found, amongst other places, in lemon juice) with great effects.
 (19)

-Studies have shown that green tea and green tea extract can help you burn fat during exercise, increase overall energy expenditure and help with weight loss and maintenance.
+Studies have shown that green tea extract can help you burn fat during exercise, increase overall energy expenditure and help with weight loss and maintenance.
 (22) (23) (24)

 In one experiment, boys with ADHD were given L-theanine twice daily.
 This led to improved sleep quality compared to a placebo.
 For those who suffer from sleep problems, but love caffeine hits, matcha may be the perfect coffee replacement!
 (25)